MarieCHessler/yoga-and-more/README.md

 ## Credits

 The references mentioned in this section have been used for content and media.
-Special thanks are also in order.
+Special thanks at the end.

 ### Content
 * **Help with solution for issue with H2 background colors gathering at top of page** <br>